devnixs/ODataAngularResources/README.md

   - Fluent API
   - Generate proper OData queries without worrying about escaping the right characters
-  - Allows filtering, skipping, ordering, and selecting only N elements (with top)
+  - Allows filtering, skipping, ordering, expanding, and selecting only N elements (with top)
   - Able to generate complex queries with OR, AND and method calls

 ##How to install